ZhenkaiShou/project/stand alone implementation/NMT/README.md

 - Attention mechanism at decoder;
 - Beam Search strategy decoder during inference.

-For more detailed information, please refer to this [tutorial](https://github.com/tensorflow/nmt).
+For more detailed information, please refer to the [official tutorial](https://github.com/tensorflow/nmt).

 ## Requirement
 To run the code you need the latest version of TensorFlow (>=1.12) installed.